JBuongio/jbuongio.github.io/_pages/sci_comm.md

 - Body language goes a long way: maintain eye contact, don’t flail around, and don’t fidget with keys/coins in your pocket.
 - Provide a multi-media experience with graphs and images alongside your data.
-- Practice, but not so much that you sound canned.</p>
+- Practice, but not so much that you sound canned.

 ##<center>Lobbying for the National Science Foundation on Capitol Hill</center>